In this article you will find the most important topics relevant to updating your Checkmk version 1.6.0 to 2.0.0.

 After the successful update to Checkmk 2.0.0 you can reactivate the updater under Setup > Agents > Windows, Linux, Solaris, AIX > Agents > Automatic updates.

 We recommend to reactivate the automatic agent update for a select few of your hosts or host groups at first.
-In this way, the new agent is not immediately rolled out across all of your servers and you can familiarise yourself with the newly-delivered data on a few systems.
+In this way, the new agent is not immediately rolled out across all of your servers and you can familiarize yourself with the newly-delivered data on a few systems.
 Also, due to the significantly-increased number of check plug-ins supplied, you could find a whole range of new services which you can then set up correctly on the test systems you have chosen.
 New threshold values may also be required for new services.
 If you tackle this on a small scale first, you may save yourself some false alarms later.

 There are different procedures, to perform the update: All in one, successive with disabled configuration changes and completely during the operation.
 You have to create backups in each case.